 Getting Punitive Damages in Your Personal Injury Case

-When filing a personal injury lawsuit, you have the ability to ask for two general types of damages: compensatory and punitive.
+When filing a personal injury lawsuit, you can ask for two general types of damages: compensatory and punitive.
 The court most often awards compensatory damages.

 Compensatory damages are those that pay for your actual losses in the accident.
 For example, these damages cover your medical costs and the expenses related to your damaged property.
 They also cover lost wages and pay for pain and suffering.
 The goal of such damages is to compensate you for what you went through as a result of the negligence of the other party.